Study Tips to Pass JLPT N3

 So you’ve worked through most of ‘Minna no Nihongo’, gloriously passed JLPT levels N5 or N4 and mastered the basic grammar needed to order your favourite sushi.

-Now that you have the basics down you are looking to level up to a level that can actually mean something in the Japanese job market.
-This is the level described as ‘The ability to understand Japanese used in everyday situations to a certain degree’.
+Your next step should be to level up to JLPT N3.
+This is the level described as ‘the ability to understand Japanese used in everyday situations to a certain degree’.

-How do you go from here?
-Let’s take a look at the different parts of the test, what skills are needed to do well on each part, and get some useful tips on how to ace it come December or July!
+Let’s take a look at the different parts of the test, what skills are needed to do well on each part, and get some useful tips on how to ace the test in December or July!

 First the bad news: you will have to know approximately 650 kanji in order to pass N3.
 The good news is that you should already know around 300 of them, as they were included in the N5 and N4.
 So you are already halfway there!

 The kanji are getting progressively more difficult, but what works well is studying the most common radicals first, so it is easier to find meaning in each kanji.